atilatech/arthouse/README.md

 1. Load secrets to your environment variable `source .secrets`

-1. Deploy the smart contract: `npx hardhat run scripts/deploy.js --network [network]`
+1. Deploy the smart contract: `npx hardhat deploy --chain-id [chainId]`
+    1. If you want to deploy just the NFT or the Market without deploying everything run:
-    1. Celo Alfajores: `npx hardhat run scripts/deploy.js --network alfajores`
+        1.  `npx hardhat deploy:nft --chain-id [chainId]`
-    1. Polygon Mumbai: `npx hardhat run scripts/deploy.js --network mumbai`
+        1.  `npx hardhat deploy:market --chain-id [chainId]`
-    1. Ethereum Rinkeby: `npx hardhat run scripts/deploy.js --network rinkeby`
+    1. For example to deploy to Rinkeby: `npx hardhat deploy --chain-id 4`
-    1. Harmony Testnet: `npx hardhat run scripts/deploy.js --network harmonytestnet`
-    1. Binance Smart Chain Testnet: `npx hardhat run scripts/deploy.js --network bsctestnet`
-    1. Binance Smart Chain: `npx hardhat run scripts/deploy.js --network binance`
-    1. Binance Smart Chain: `npx hardhat run scripts/deploy.js --network polygon`

 1. Add the new chain information to `README.md`, see these commits below for examples of what to change:
     1. [Ethereum](https://github.com/atilatech/art-house/commit/d97572f9d730a3a469a712dec04fc3ea6dc97eb8)